-Most tampons are made of bleached, non-organic cotton and toxic plastics.
+Most tampons are made with bleached, non-organic cotton and toxic plastics.
 They contain chemicals such as dioxin, chlorine and rayon, and include a thin layer of plastic in the absorbent part.

-Today I thought I’d share a little about my experience with a menstrual cup, and what I’ve found works and doesn’t work.
+Today I thought I’d share a little about my experience with a menstrual cup, and what I’ve found works and what doesn’t.

 It just wasn’t an overly pleasant experience for me.